Aviator1280/Aviator1280-Dual-Universe-HUD/README.md

 Its logic, to make it simple, is that 2 seconds before to reach the *PE* or the *AP* if the opposite (*AP* or *PE*) is too high it will brake to reduce its altitude instead passing them if the opposite is too low it will give thrust to raise them.
 Messages on the screen will inform you what the automation is doing.
 In this picture you can see the ship maintaining the orbit we achieved before.
 Since we entered on an orbit at about 21000 mt the automation passing the *PE* gave thrust and increased the *AP* close to the preselecter *Target PE Altitude* of 35000 mt.
 If continuing the orbit when the ship will pass the *AP*, in an estimated time of almost 16 minutes, it will give thrust to bring the *PE* as well to an altitude of about 35000 mt.
 Note when the *PE* and the *AP* altitude are similar and you are in a circular orbit the *PE* and *AP* can change any time since they simply are the lowest and highest altitude of your orbit but they will be always opposite each other.
 The *Target PE Altitude* is represented on the screen by the white circle, when your orbit will be above that circle it will become Cyan.
 The yellow line starting from the center of the planet/moon is your position in reference to the *PE* and *AP*.
-> Note: If your ship has really strong brakes using **Mode 2** it may not be advisable.
+> NOTE: If your ship has really strong brakes using **Mode 2** it may not be advisable.
 You can try but monitor it and in case take over.
 In the future I may find the way to reduce the effect of the brakes.

 [Return to Autopilot / Autobrake](#autopilot--autobrake) | [Return to INDEX](#INDEX)